 Start with an empty definition

-If there's no template for your scenario, select Empty and then add the build steps you need.
+If there's no template for your scenario, select Empty and then add the build tasks you need.

 Replicate a definition

-If your definition has a pattern that you want to replicate in other definitions, clone it or create a template.
+If your definition has a pattern that you want to replicate in other definitions, clone it or save it as a template.

 Clone a definition